Christopher Lambert: Career

 In 1995, he played the role of the thunder god Raiden in the Paul W. S. Anderson's movie adaptation of the popular video game series Mortal Kombat.
 The plot of the film follows the warrior monk Liu Kang, the actor Johnny Cage, and the soldier Sonya Blade, all three guided by the god Raiden, on their journey to combat the evil sorcerer Shang Tsung and his forces in a tournament to save Earth.
 Lambert later reprised the role in the MK Movie Skin Pack in the 2020 game Mortal Kombat 11.
-In 1995, he also starred in the American-Japanese martial arts action film The Hunted, directed by J. F. Lawton, with a cast that included John Lone, Joan Chen, Yoshio Harada, and Yoko Shimada.
-Also in 1995, he produced Xavier Beauvois's Don't Forget You're Going to Die, which won the Special Jury Award at the Gijón International Film Festival, won the Prix Jean Vigo, won the Jury Prize and was nominated for the Palme d'Or at the Cannes Film Festival.
+Also that year, he also starred in the American-Japanese martial arts action film The Hunted, directed by J. F. Lawton, with a cast that included John Lone, Joan Chen, Yoshio Harada, and Yoko Shimada, and produced Xavier Beauvois's Don't Forget You're Going to Die, which won the Special Jury Award at the Gijón International Film Festival, won the Prix Jean Vigo, won the Jury Prize and was nominated for the Palme d'Or at the Cannes Film Festival.
 Lambert was also an executive producer on Chris Columbus' Nine Months, an English-language remake of Neuf mois.

 In 1996, Lambert was an executive producer and the lead in Nils Gaup's western film North Star, co-starring James Caan.
-He played Lemieux, the lead role in the action film Adrenalin: Fear the Rush. and played Vincent in the French film Hercule et Sherlock.
 The same year he was a producer of When Saturday Comes, a football sport drama starring Sean Bean.
 In 1997, he starred in Gabriele Salvatores' cyberpunk science fiction film Nirvana.
 The film tells the story of a virtual reality game designer, played by Lambert, who discovers that the main character of his game has achieved sentience due to an attack by a computer virus.
 The film was screened out of competition at the Cannes Film Festival.
 The same year, he also co-lead with Ice-T in the action film Mean Guns, and starred in the French film Arlette by Claude Zidi.

-In 1998, he produced and starred in Operation Splitsville was a remake of Génial, mes parents divorcent, which he produced several years earlier.
-The same year produced and played a man with a mental disability, who moveg into a nursing home, in the film Gideon.
+In 1998, he produced and starred in Operation Splitsville, a remake of Génial, mes parents divorcent, which he produced several years earlier.
+The same year, he produced and played a man with a mental disability, who moved into a nursing home, in the film Gideon.
 In 1999, he produced and starred in Russell Mulcahy's Resurrection, where he plays a detective who is assigned to investigate the savage murder of a man who has bled to death from a severed arm.
 He also starred in science fantasy-action film Beowulf.
 In 2000, he played in the fourth installment of the Highlander franchise, Highlander: Endgame.
 The film reunited him with Adrian Paul, and would be last sequel Lambert appeared in.
 The same year, he was still on the run from authorities in the sequel Fortress 2: Re-Entry.